sherman-jordan/pf2e-visioner/actions.md

 ## Seeking for Hidden Walls and Secret Doors
 Visioner adds the ability to flag segments of hidden walls or doors with a DC for the seek template.

+> [!NOTE]
+> Please see [Wall Settings](wall-settings.md) for more information regarding setting up walls and secret doors for discovery using Sneak.

 # Sneak
 Sneak undoubtedly has the most complex workflow of the actions enhanced by Visioner.